“A good surprise”. This is how Nicolas, the author of the first version of this article, in 2016, summarized his experience with the Salient theme.

 - It is impossible to edit your content visually online (e.g. modify a title directly).
 In this case, you will have to use a text editor.

-- The number of clicks is quite high to customize a content item, as Eleonor had already pointed out in her test dedicated to WPBakery.
+- The number of clicks is quite high to customize a content item, as we already pointed out in our test dedicated to WPBakery.

 - You cannot manually resize your rows and columns.